-The difference between for you and to you is very important.
-It’s the key to understanding whether you view your life from the perspective of a victim or a victor.
-The right perspective can help you survive and thrive.
+The difference between “for” you and “to” you is significant.
+It’s the key to understanding whether you view your life from the perspective of a victor or a victim.
+The right attitude can help you survive and thrive.

 Does Life Happen For You?

-If you believe the universe is a positive place, chances are you have either a survivor or a victor.
+If you believe our universe is a positive place, chances are you have either a survivor or a victor.
 That means, no matter what happens, you find the lesson.
 You learn from things and use your experience to make things better.
-If you succeed, you learn how you got there and how to handle the victory.
-If you failed, then you learn the lesson and how not to do it again.
+If you succeed, you remember how you got there and how to handle the victory.
+If you failed, you learn the lesson and how not to do it again.

-You also experience several synchronistic events and omens.
-The Universe has your back.
+You will also become more aware of synchronistic events and omens.
+It will feel like the Universe has your back.
 What do you think?
 Does life happen for you?

 Is Life Happening to You?

-If you believe this is how life is and you are existing to get knocked around, then chances are you have a victim mentality.
-It’s more than just a pessimistic, you try to prove life is out to get you.
+If you believe this is how everything is and you exist to get knocked around, then chances are you have a victim mentality.
+It’s more than just a pessimistic attitude, and you try to prove life is out to get you.

 Link to the law of Attraction

-Abundance is the quality of your state of mind towards your life.
-Think about that for a moment and you’ll begin to understand that living a fulfilling, abundant life is about your attitude, not about what you have.
+Abundance is the attitude you have towards your life.
+Think about that for a moment, and you’ll understand that living a fulfilling, abundant life is about your attitude, not about what you have.
 It’s about being alive itself, not the things or situations.

-Remember that your words shape reality.
-This includes your self-talk.
+Remember that your words shape reality which includes your self-talk.
 Your experience is life is happening to you as a curse.
-Actually, many of the things you receive in life are because you give it expressed permission and invitation.
+Many of the things you receive are because you expressed permission and invitation.
 Not everything comes by invitation, but many things do.
 Some of it is karma, and some of it is chaos.
 In some cases, you can tell why something happens, but it’s just a mystery most of the time.

 See How Life Can Happen for You